How to Change Your Name by Deed Poll

 Enrolled or Unenrolled?

 Unenrolled deed polls are what most people use.
-They're legally binding and accepted across the UK, including with all government bodies.
+They're legally binding and accepted across the UK, including with all government departments and official organisations.

 Enrolled deed polls involve making your name change part of the public record.
 This is very rarely needed, costs significantly more, and offers no practical advantage for the vast majority of people.